Learn more about the leading CAR-T therapy companies and the technologies they use to fight cancer.

 Increase in CAR-T Biotech Companies

 Medicine continues to be greatly revolutionized by the continuous advancements in both treatment and technology.
 What is capable of being done today would have been previously unfathomable.
-An example of this is the rise of CAR-T cell therapies, as biotechnology companies hunt out ways to revolutionize cancer treatments and resolve basic challenges that have restricted patient care for years.
+An example of this is the rise of CAR-T cell therapies, as biotechnology companies seek ways to revolutionize cancer treatments and resolve basic challenges that have restricted patient care for years.

 Burgeoning Market for CAR-T Therapies

-In June 2018, AbbVie (NYSE: ABBV) and Calibr, a nonprofit drug discovery division of Scripps Research, announced they will co-develop CAR-T therapies aimed at solid tumors and other cancers.
+In June 2018, AbbVie (NYSE: ABBV) and Calibr, a nonprofit drug-discovery division of Scripps Research, announced they will co-develop CAR-T therapies aimed at solid tumors and other cancers.
 Under the terms of the license agreement, AbbVie will pay Calibr an undisclosed upfront license fee and gain exclusive access to Calibr’s switchable CAR-T platform for up to four years.

-Launched April 2018, Allogene Therapeutics was formed by two former Kite Pharma executives.
+Launched in April 2018, Allogene Therapeutics was formed by two former Kite Pharma executives.
 They then raised $300 million in investor funds to acquire and advance a portfolio of cell therapies previously controlled by Pfizer.
-Allogene will receive from Pfizer the rights to 16 preclinical CAR-T assets licensed from Cellectis and Servier and one clinical asset licensed from Servier, UCART19, an allogeneic CAR T therapy that is being developed for the treatment of CD19-expressing hematological malignancies.
+Allogene will receive from Pfizer the rights to 16 preclinical CAR-T assets licensed from Cellectis and Servier and one clinical asset licensed from Servier, UCART19, an allogeneic CAR-T therapy that is being developed for the treatment of CD19-expressing hematological malignancies.
 In partnership with Servier, UCART19 is initially being developed in acute lymphoblastic leukemia (ALL) and is currently in Phase I. UCART19 utilizes TALEN® gene editing technology pioneered and owned by Cellectis.
 As a result of the deal, Pfizer will have a 25% ownership stake in Allogene.

-Agios is focused on developing small-molecule anticancer therapeutics targeting cancer cell metabolism through the growth factor pathway.
+Agios is focused on developing small-molecule anti-cancer therapeutics targeting cancer cell metabolism through the growth factor pathway.
 Agios had a broad partnership with Celgene that assisted its ability to have a July 2013 IPO, in which it became a publicly traded company (NASDAQ: AGIO).
 In May 2016, it then entered a $200 million deal with Celgene to develop therapeutics that impact cellular metabolism and explore immuno-oncology drug prospects.

-Atara Biotherapeutics (Nasdaq: ATRA) is an off-the-shelf, allogeneic T-cell immunotherapy company developing treatments for cancer, autoimmune and viral diseases.
+Atara Biotherapeutics (NASDAQ: ATRA) is an off-the-shelf, allogeneic T-cell immunotherapy company developing treatments for cancer, autoimmune, and viral diseases.
 Originating from clinical experience at Memorial Sloan Kettering and QIMR Berghofer, Atara’s off-the-shelf, allogeneic, T cells are bioengineered from donors with healthy immune function and allow for rapid delivery from inventory to patients without a requirement for pretreatment.
 Atara Biotherapeutics is building a $55M, 90,000-sq-ft CAR-T manufacturing facility in Thousand Oaks, California, that will be completed in 2019.